 This past week I visited the San Francisco Decorator Showcase 2018.
-Our visit was sponsored by the local American Society of Interior Designers Northern California Central Nevada chapter and Premier Bath & Kitchen Rancho Cordova, CA. The home was located at 465 Marina Boulevard.
-It was designed in 1930 as a Spanish Revival home by San Francisco Architect George Edward McCrea.
+Our visit was sponsored by the luxury custom home builders and Premier Bath & Kitchen Rancho Cordova, CA. The home was located at 465 Marina Boulevard.
+It was designed in walkout basement ideas in 1930 as a Spanish Revival home by San Francisco Architect George Edward McCrea.
 Each year this fundraiser event benefits tuition for San Francisco University High School students.
-The tour is open until May 28, 2018.
-Please check the website at: http://decoratorshowcase.org/tickets/

 The entry and foyer by Molie Malone was exquisite from the custom hand painted wallpaper on muslin by de Gournay to the lighting fixtures by HEWN/Fuse.